 AMEND TO:

-ARTICLE III - MEMBERSHIP OF TRIBE (DRAFT)
+ARTICLE III - CITIZENSHIP OF THE PAWNEE NATION (DRAFT)

 Section 1.
-The current membership of the Pawnee Nation of Oklahoma shall consist of:
+All persons shall be eligible for citizenship in the Pawnee Nation who provided they are:

-(A) All persons enrolled or entitled to be enrolled on the official annuity (base) roll of the Pawnee Nation of Oklahoma as of February 19, 1937; and
+(A) Enrolled and whose name appears on the official annuity (base) roll of the Pawnee Nation as of February 19, 1937; and

-All children born of a lawful marriage between members of the Tribe since the date of said roll;

-(B) All children of one-quarter (1/4) or more Pawnee Indian blood born on or after February 9, 1938, of a lawful marriage of an enrolled member.
+(B) Lineally descended from any enrolled citizen listed on the official annuity (base) roll of the Pawnee Nation as of February 19, 1937.

 Section 2.
-The future membership of the Pawnee Nation of Oklahoma, after the adoption of this Constitution, shall include any individual who applies for membership and possesses at least one-eighth (1/8) degree Pawnee Indian Blood, as amended on January 4, 2003 on Amendment Number 1.
+The Pawnee Business Council shall have the power to prescribe rules and regulations covering future citizenship of the Pawnee Nation, including the approval and loss of citizenship, provided:

+Such rules and regulations shall be subject to the review of the Rêsâru Council.

 Section 3.
-The Pawnee Business Council shall have power to prescribe rules and regulations covering future membership of the Pawnee Nation, including the approval and loss of membership, provided:

-i.Such rules and regulations shall be subject to the review of theNasharo Council.

-ii.A person shall not be eligible for membership, if enrolled as a member of another Indian Tribe.
+No person shall be eligible for Pawnee Nation citizenship, if enrolled as a citizen or member of another Indian Tribe.

 ARTICLE III - CITIZENSHIP OF THE PAWNEE NATION (CLEAN)